Diana B. Henriques: Career

-Henriques also is the author of three other books: Fidelity’s World: The Secret Life and Public Power of the Mutual Fund Giant (Scribners, 1995); The White Sharks of Wall Street: Thomas Mellon Evans and the Original Corporate Raiders (Scribners, 2000); and The Wizard of Lies: Bernie Madoff and The Death of Trust (Times Books/Henry Holt, 2011).
+Henriques also is the author of three other books: Fidelity's World: The Secret Life and Public Power of the Mutual Fund Giant (Scribners, 1995); The White Sharks of Wall Street: Thomas Mellon Evans and the Original Corporate Raiders (Scribners, 2000); and The Wizard of Lies: Bernie Madoff and The Death of Trust (Times Books/Henry Holt, 2011).
 The Wizard of Lies grew out of her work as the lead reporter in newspaper's coverage of the scandal that erupted on December 11, 2008, with the arrest of Bernard L. Madoff, the founder of a respected Wall Street brokerage firm who confessed in March 2009 to operating a multibillion-dollar Ponzi scheme.
 In February 2011, The Times published an exclusive interview with Madoff by Henriques, the first writer to visit him in prison.
 The interview got wide attention, but a few critics complained that The Times had given too much prominence to details about the book for which Henriques conducted the interview.
 Her editor publicly explained that it was a common practice at the paper to include the name and publisher of books in articles about their newsworthy contents.
-She is currently working on a book about the beginning of the SEC under FDR.

 Henriques is currently on the Board of Trustees of George Washington University, the Audit Committee of the Investigate Reporters and Editors (IRE), and the Advisory Board for the Journalism and Women Symposium (JAWS).

 The Wizard of Lies was adapted into a movie by HBO and released in May, 2017.
 The film stars Robert De Niro as Bernie Madoff and Michelle Pfeiffer as Ruth Madoff.
 Henriques appears as herself in scenes recreating her interviews with Madoff in prison.

-Her newest book is A First-Class Catastrophe: The Road to Black Monday, the Worst Day in Wall Street History, which was published in September, 2017.
+A First-Class Catastrophe: The Road to Black Monday, the Worst Day in Wall Street History was published in September, 2017.

+Taming the Street: The Old Guard, the New Deal, and FDR's Fight to Regulate American Capitalism was published in 2023 and depicts the beginning of the Securities and Exchange Commission (SEC) under Franklin D. Roosevelt.

 Personal life

 Henriques and her husband Larry live in Hoboken, New Jersey.
 She is Episcopalian.

-Starting in September 1997, after a repetitive strain injury, Henriques became the first reporter at the New York Times and one of the first at any major daily newspaper to produce all her stories via speech recognition software rather than typing.
+Starting in September 1997, after a repetitive strain injury, Henriques became the first reporter at the New York Times, and one of the first at any major daily newspaper, to produce all her stories via speech recognition software rather than typing.
 After a decade, she continued to use the software for major writing projects, including her two books published after 1997.